Subdivided flat: Solutions

 The Hong Kong government launched an investigation in April 2011.
 The Buildings Department made a large scale operation to inspect 150 target buildings every year for rectifying buildings with sub-divided flats.
 The Buildings Department deployed over 480 professionals and staff to investigate the sub-divided flats.
 The report showed the success of the investigations.
 170 removal orders were issued in January 2012.

 Under the Community Care Fund Relocation Allowance, the government launched an assistance programme for occupants to move out of partitioned flats in industrial buildings.
 Individual tenants can get a $2,100 allowance; 4 tenants or more can receive a $6,100 allowance.

 Apart from launching the investigations and providing relocation allowances, the government allows both owners and tenants to consult building professionals to rectify irregularities and report situations to the Buildings Department.

 In July 2021, the government announced a bill that would put rent-control limits on certain subdivided flats, the bill was passed on 20 October 2021 and has been incorporated as Part IVA of the Landlord and Tenant (Consolidation) Ordinance (Cap.
 7), which took effect on 22 January 2022.

 The Rating and Valuation Department is responsible for the implementation of the Ordinance, which include promoting public awareness of the regulatory regime; handling enquiries; providing free advisory and mediatory services to tenants and landlords on tenancy matters; and taking enforcement action as appropriate.
 The Government has engaged non-governmental organisations to set up six district Service Teams, assisting Rating and Valuation Department to promote the new legislation to implement the tenancy control on subdivided flats at district level; raising public awareness of the new regulatory regime under the new legislation; and handling general enquiries, etc. The Government has also engaged a non-governmental organisation to establish and manage a Tenancy Control of Subdivided Units Information Portal (website: www.sdu-info.org.hk) for sharing of information relevant to tenancy control on subdivided flats for publicity and education purpose.

+A new law imposing registration and minimum living standards on subdivided flats was passed in September 2025, with implementation beginning in March 2026.
+This new law is Hong Kong’s first comprehensive regulatory regime governing the letting of subdivided flats, i.e. the Basic Housing Units Ordinance (Cap.658) (BHUO).
+According to the new regime, the minimum standards include a toilet and at least 86 square feet of space for each unit.